martinvonz/jj/docs/FAQ.md

 An alternative workflow would be to rebase the commit with local changes on top of the PR you're working on and then do `jj new commit_with_local_changes`.
-You'll then need to use `jj new --before` to create new commits and `jj move --to` to move new changes into the correct commits.
+You'll then need to use `jj new --before` to create new commits and `jj squash --into` to move new changes into the correct commits.

 ### I accidentally changed files in the wrong commit, how do I move the recent changes into another commit?